renaissance-benchmarks/renaissance/README.md

 - `finagle-http` - Sends many small Finagle HTTP requests to a Finagle HTTP server and awaits response. (default repetitions: 12)

+The suite also contains a group of benchmarks intended solely for testing
+purposes:

+#### dummy

+- `dummy-empty` - A dummy benchmark which only serves to test the harness. (default repetitions: 20)

+- `dummy-failing` - A dummy benchmark for testing the harness (fails during iteration). (default repetitions: 20)

+- `dummy-param` - A dummy benchmark for testing the harness (test configurable parameters). (default repetitions: 20)

+- `dummy-setup-failing` - A dummy benchmark for testing the harness (fails during setup). (default repetitions: 20)

+- `dummy-teardown-failing` - A dummy benchmark for testing the harness (fails during teardown). (default repetitions: 20)

+- `dummy-validation-failing` - A dummy benchmark for testing the harness (fails during validation). (default repetitions: 20)